astorDev/blog/drafts/scrum-tickets-look.md

 - Good body:
     - The motivation behind the changes.
     - Something a user will be able to do with the feature
-    - Any relevant information without a specific structure
+    - Any other relevant information

 ## User Story